Juror#97 Part IV Death Penalty Yes or No?

 It was Jesus who while not under the law but under the future of Grace forgave the woman who had committed adultery.
 The Pharisees wanted Him to say follow the law of Moses and give her the death penalty.
-Instead, Jesus had mercy on her and then told her to go and sin no more.
+Instead, Jesus had mercy on her but, then told her to go and sin no more.
 Many argue that Jesus ended the death penalty at that moment.
 But Jesus was not under the law after John the Baptist, the new covenant was at that point being introduced.
 But did it end justice and the law?

 It instead placed Christians into the realm of having to follow the authority of the land.
 That guy Paul who wrote Romans 13 tells us to ‘Let every person be subject to the governing authorities.‘ Ideally, the hope was those Romans would all find salvation under the blood of Jesus the lamb’s forgiveness of sins.
 If the reader here does not understand that, find the most important answers you need to know on that topic, such as the Grace thing I mentioned at the beginning of this Portico thought stretcher.